AyushiGandhi/AyushiGandhi/README.md

 <h3>📫 How to reach me:</h3>
-<p> You can reach out to me at <a href="https://www.linkedin.com/in/ayushi-gandhi-77a9b31b3/" >linkedin</a>
+<p> You can reach out to me at <a href="https://www.linkedin.com/in/ayushi-gandhi-77a9b31b3/" >LinkedIn</a>
 <br>
 You can ask me anything.
-I am looking forward to absorb knowledge🧠,gain experience 🏭, collaborate🤝 and build amazing products 🏭for the world🌍
+I am looking forward to absorb Knowledge🧠, Gain Experience🧐, Collaborate🤝 and Build Amazing Products💻 for the World🌍

 <br/>
 <p align="center">